mwm126/MFIX-Exa/docs/source/InputsMultigrid.rst

 The following inputs can be set directly in the AMReX solver classes but we set them via the MFiX-Exa routines because we may want different inputs for the different solvers called by MFiX-Exa.
+NOTE: the nodal solver settings are read in directly by AMReX, the MAC and diffusion settings by MFiX.

-These control the nodal projection and must be preceded by "mfix":
+These control the nodal projection and must be preceded by "projection":

 +-------------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                         |  Description                                                          |   Type      | Default      |